What is a Consultative Sales Process?

-The advantages of Consultative Selling are that the fundamental principles can be used on any product or service, in any industry.
+The advantages of the Consultative Selling Process are that the fundamental principles can be used on any product or service, in any industry.

-Even a traditional telephone sales call can be approached in a consultative sales manner.
+Even a traditional telephone sales call or social media interaction can be approached in a consultative sales manner.

 The Consultative Sales approach requires people skills and Emotional Intelligence that makes the Consultant much more than a Trusted Advisor, as they develop their conversations into deeper than normal relationships.

-Consultative Sales Skills are used by many organisations in different industries primarily with a complex sales process and can be difficult to master.
+Consultative Selling Skills are used by many organisations in different industries primarily with a complex sales process and can be difficult to master.

 - Define the Symptoms